|

 Toadskins - Paper money.

 Toppings - The dessert.
-Something toothsome to touch off a
+Something toothsome to touch off a meal.

 Town clown - The village constable.
 The town policeman.